-Our day hikes are graded easy, medium, hard and hard/strenuous.
+Our day hikes are graded easy, moderate, hard and hard/strenuous.

 The easy graded walks are designed for those who do a little regular walking over undulating ground and occasionally off paths.

-Regular walkers who are used to rough paths and manage 12km (7½ miles) with relative ease should find the medium graded walks suitable.
+Regular walkers who are used to rough paths and manage 12km (7½ miles) with relative ease should find the moderate graded walks suitable.